 project coordinator - Dawn Slack

-Dawn Slack works for The Nature Conservancy in Indiana, but will also be coordinating SICIM's Indiana Invasives Initiative.
+Dawn Slack works for The Nature Conservancy in Indiana, but also coordinates SICIM's Indiana Invasives Initiative.
 If you do not see a regional specialist listed for your area, or have general questions about the Initiative, you can contact her at firstname.lastname@example.org.

 Serving West Central Indiana